 What?
-Identify who is/are the people with whom concerns about a child/young person/ adult at risk should be discussed (Key Contact(s)) and share this information with all Employees (incl.
-Freelance Workers), Trustees, Project Contributors and/or Volunteers delivering the project in the Project Handbook and Resources folder.
+Identify who is/are the people with whom concerns about a child/young person/vulnerable adult should be discussed (Key Contact(s)) and share this information with all employees and Project Contributors delivering the project in the Project Handbook and Resources folder.
 This may be across more than one organisation.